cgen101/ZIS-Toolkit-AudioGen/Audio-Generation/README.md

 # Implementation of audio generation and simulating tool

 This folder contains implimentation of an audio generation toolkit, which generates ambient audio clips for the Car scenario.
 The toolkit additionally calculates the similarity score between 2 generated audio files, then simulates pairings between devices based on the similarity score.
+There is a testing script provided which examines error rates.

+This feature was built for the following ZIS scheme:
+* *SoundProof (SPF)*  [4]

 This feature builds on the paper "Perils of Zero-Interaction Security in the Internet of Things", by Mikhail Fomichev, Max Maass, Lars Almon, Alejandro Molina, Matthias Hollick, in Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies, vol. 3, Issue 1, 2019.

-## A paper that "Perils of Zero-Interaction Security in the Internet of Things" references:
+### A paper that "Perils of Zero-Interaction Security in the Internet of Things" references:
 [1] N. Karapanos, C. Marforio, and C. Soriente, “Sound-Proof: Usable Two-Factor Authentication Based on Ambient Sound.”
 Accessed: Apr.
 18, 2024.
 [Online].
 Available: https://arxiv.org/pdf/1503.03790.pdf

-## A paper that references "Perils of Zero-Interaction Security in the Internet of Things"
+### A paper that references "Perils of Zero-Interaction Security in the Internet of Things"
 [2] M. Conti and C. Lal, “Context-based Co-presence detection techniques: A survey,” Computers & Security, vol. 88, p.
 101652, Jan.
 2020, doi: https://doi.org/10.1016/j.cose.2019.101652.

 This paper builds on the insights provided by "Perils of Zero-Interaction Security in the Internet of Things" by offering a comprehensive survey and analysis of contextual-based proximity detection techniques in ZICDA systems.
 It extends the understanding of security challenges, adversary models, and existing attacks, providing valuable context for evaluating the schemes discussed in the original paper:

-This feature was built for the following ZIS scheme:
-* *SoundProof (SPF)*  [4]

 ## File Structure